Monday, December 23, 2013

 We should learn from rural Indian inventor Arunachalam Muruganantham.
 He saw his wife sneaking off to clean some dirty towels one day only to discover that she didn't buy feminine protection in order to afford milk for the family.
 In many parts of India, women have little access to sanitary protection, forcing them to use alternatives such as dried leaves, ashes, or sand.
 Obviously, there are health risks.

-This guy sported a fake uterus filled with goat's blood and wore women's
+This guy sported a fake uterus filled with goat's blood and wore women's underwear for a week to test his low-cost alternative sanitary napkin. |

 Feminism exists because every time a woman says she was raped, the immediate and general response is 'what did she do to deserve it'.
 It's time to start educating boys for a change in "how not to rape" and what are proper social boundaries rather than remaining in this old school world of "how not to get raped" and leaving the burden all on women to protect themselves.
-Read more about rape apologist culture
+Read more about rape apologist culture.

 I'm a feminist because I live in a country where the elected officials who defend the rapist outweigh elected officials who defend the victim.